Kruphixx/solarlighthud-redux/readme.md

 * Pibble HUD (for 2v2 PASS Time) looks too bland and could use an update
 * Some unofficial Vscript gamemodes (i.e. Gun Game) are unedited
 * Not all buttons have a consistent appearance
-* Team Comtress 2 is not supported
+* Team Comtress 2 is not supported without modifications

 To fix, or not to fix?
 That is the question.

+# Note for Team Comtress 2 Users
+This HUD technically works in TC2 (though without any support for the new menus), but requires a modification.
+Something in the first-run script causes an instant game crash upon launch.
+This can be resolved by deleting customization.cfg or modifying valve.rc
+	* I'm pretty sure HUD customization menus don't work in most sourcemods anyway due to the lack of Sixense commands

 # REDUX PATCH NOTES (compared to old 2018 SolarLightHUD):